Fosnetupitant

 Fosnetupitant is a medication used for the treatment of chemotherapy-induced nausea and vomiting.
 It is a prodrug of netupitant.
 It is used in combination with palonosetron hydrochloride and formulated as the salt fosnetupitant chloride hydrochloride for intravenous use.

-In 2018, the U.S. Food and Drug Administration approved the intravenous formulation of a fixed dose combination of fosnetupitant and palonosetron.
-The combination is also approved for medical use in the European Union and in Canada.
+In 2018, the US Food and Drug Administration approved the intravenous formulation of a fixed dose combination of fosnetupitant and palonosetron.
+The combination is also approved for medical use in the European Union, and in Canada.